 Points and fees for a qualified mortgage must be capped at 3% for loans of $100,000 or more.

 Types of Qualified Mortgages

-- Temporary: When a loan is known as a temporary qualified mortgage, it meets the same requirements of a general qualified mortgage.
-The difference between a general qualified mortgage and temporary qualified mortgage is that a temporary qualified mortgage is eligible for purchase or guarantee by Fannie Mae or Freddie Mac and isn’t subject to the 43% debt-to-income ratio threshold.
+When a loan is known as a temporary qualified mortgage, it meets the same requirements as a general qualified mortgage.
+The difference between a general qualified mortgage and temporary qualified mortgage is that a temporary qualified mortgage is eligible for purchase or guarantee by Fannie Mae or Freddie Mac and isn't subject to the 43% debt-to-income ratio threshold.

-- Small creditor: A small creditor qualified mortgage is made by a small creditor or a mortgage lender with less than $2 billion in assets that originates fewer than 500 mortgages per year.
+A small creditor qualified mortgage is made by a small creditor or a mortgage lender with less than $2 billion in assets that originates 2,000 or fewer mortgages per year.
 It needs to meet the same requirements as a general qualified mortgage, except it is open to borrowers with any debt-to-income ratio.

 Qualified Mortgage vs. Non-Qualified Mortgage